CSC-Security-sandbox/ndm-fresh-breakability/AZURE.md

 ### 1. Navigate to Azure UI
 - Go to the [Azure Portal](https://portal.azure.com/).
+- Login to Azure HCL account.
+- **Subscription name**: MigrationAsAService-dev

 ### 2. Get Custom Images
 - Ensure you have the custom Packer-created images available in your Azure subscription.
 These images should be listed under your Images section.
 - Take images of worker and control plane in images service of azure.
+- The image name format is `datamigrator-worker-DATE-TIMESTAMP` & `datamigrator-control-plane-DATE-TIMESTAMP`

 ### 3. Create a VM
 - In the Azure Portal, select the image you want to create VM from.